 A fast, reliable connection wherever you happen to be.

 We are living in the age of the “Internet of Things.”
 Nearly every device—from your phones to your lamps to your toothbrush—has WiFi capabilities, and the interconnected IoT network almost requires you to be always on all the time.
 This reality is one of the reasons we recommend everyone pick up one of the best WiFi boosters for their home, as there’s a lot more competition for bandwidth in the age of work/school/game/stream from home than there used to be.
 But what if you’re on the go and the work can’t wait?
 What if you’re out and about and really need to be connected?
 Don’t worry, you don’t need to go over your data cap as you’re going over wide-ranging terrain.

-Rather than overloading your cellular data plan or hoping that if you wander around long enough you’ll stumble onto a strong, free WiFi signal, you can actually bring your Wifi along with you.
-Portable WiFi—also called mobile WiFi or mobile routers—are exactly what they sound like: small, easily transportable devices that act just like your WiFi router at home.
+Rather than overloading your cellular data plan or hoping that if you wander around long enough you’ll stumble onto a strong, free WiFi signal, you can actually bring your WiFi along with you.
+Portable WiFi—also called mobile WiFi or mobile routers—is exactly what it sounds like: small, easily transportable devices that act just like your WiFi router at home.
 Instead of being attached to a phone cable, however, they operate with a SIM card, which allows the phone to connect to your phone or cable provider just like a hardwired modem would at home.
 The best portable WiFi device will enable you to set up your own private Internet connection, practically anywhere in the world, on at least 10 devices simultaneously, including phones, laptops, tablets, and iPads, games consoles, and cameras.